Getting Started with Career Cruising

 Career Cruising is a career exploration and planning tool to explore career and education options and develop a career plan that includes:

-CAREERS: career profiles with working conditions, earnings, education and training required, and related careers and
+2. CAREERS: explore career profiles with working conditions, earnings, education and training required, and related careers and

-EDUCATION: college and university profiles, with contact information, by province and program; and apprenticeship profiles by apprenticeship and province.
+3. EDUCATION: find college and university profiles, with contact information, by province and program; and apprenticeship profiles by apprenticeship and province.

-EMPLOYMENT: guide to job searching (job searching by position and location), résumé writing, interviewing, etc.
+4. EMPLOYMENT: provides a guide to job searching (by position and location), resumé writing, interviewing, etc.

 How to access Career Cruising